Frequently Asked Questions

 If you have additional questions, please send them to email@example.com.
 We answer questions on Thursdays in the afternoon.
 If you haven’t received an answer after a week, then give us a call on +32 3 250 19 00.

-The next deadlines for your application are the 16th of November 2018 and 15th of February 2019.
+The next deadlines for your application are the 29th of May 2020.
 Please do keep in mind that we stop answering questions two weeks before the deadlines, so until the 2nd of November and the 1st of February in order for you and your competitors to ask us your questions on time so you have enough time to fill in all the necessary forms.
 Good luck!